GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 ![Vertical margins](/images/tailwindcss/getting_started/margin_top_bottom.png)

 The size of the margin is 1/4 rem units.
 A class of `m-1` sets the margin to `0.25rem` while `m-4` sets it to `1rem`.
-If you are coming across the `rem` unit, it is important to note that this measurement is based on the font size of the `<html>` element, which is the root element.
+If you are coming across the `rem` unit for the first time, it is important to note that this measurement is based on the font size of the `<html>` element, which is the root element.
 For most browsers, the default value is `16px.` There is also the `em` unit of measurement. `em` values are relative to the closest parent element.

 To better understand the `rem` unit, consider this: